rafaelmata357/Data-Science-Udacity/Airbnb/README.md

 1. Business Understanding

-    - Starting in august 2008 Airbnb  an American company  introduced an app for online lodging disrupting the market,  primarily for homestays  this app offers  the house owners the opportunity to rent available house rooms and give the guests different tourism experiences, this model has increased year over year and Boston is not the exception
+    - Starting in august 2008 Airbnb  an American company  introduced an app for online lodging disrupting the market,  primarily for home stays  this app offers  the house owners the opportunity to rent available house rooms and give the guests different tourism experiences, this model has increased year over year and Boston is not the exception

 2. Data Understanding
     - The dataset contains three tables: